arustyt/wled-tools/doc/WLED_presets.md

 >
 > ```Presets >3:``` includes the "Playlist Du Jour" preset and its specified presets.

-All of the above information can be combined into two supported YAML file structure variations.
+All of the above information can be combined into one of two supported YAML file structure variations.
 The first structure most closely mimics the WLED presets JSON structure.
 Aside from the defaults settings the remainder of the file structure is basically a YAML version of the JSON file with the additional features discussed above.
 Here is an example of this structure: